mohd-tahzeeb-khan/AKagencies-Website/README.md

 ## Execution of Project

 *Note:*  To run this project you need to download and install Python on your local system.
+To install python on your System use this link: https://www.python.org/downloads/

 Copy command into your Command Propmt(CMD)
 ```bash